grafana/agent/docs/developer/writing-exporter-flow-components.md

 ## Arguments (Configuration)

 `Arguments` struct defines the arguments that can be passed to the component.
-In most cases, this would be exactly the same as the arguments that the integration for this exporter the uses.
+In most cases, this would be exactly the same as the arguments that the integration for this exporter uses.
 Some recommendations:

 - Use `attr` tag for representing values.
 Use `attr,optional` tag for optional arguments.
 - Use `rivertypes.Secret` type for sensitive arguments (e.g. API keys, passwords, etc).
 The original integration should have a similar field type called `Secret` from Prometheus.